assemblergeek/assemblergeek/README.md

 ### <div align="center">Hello guys, my name is TeaIsNice, so far I'm a full stack developer 🏔️</div>

-- 🌊 I'm fifteen years old
+- 🌊 I'm fifteen years old.

-- 💧 My OS - Arch Linux, Hyprland
+- 💧 My OS - Arch Linux, Hyprland.

 - 🌀 A real fan of Hello Kitty and My Little Pony.

 - 🪩 At the moment I am working on a project.

+- 🦋 I started programming when I was 10 years old.
+My first program was a simple script written in Python.

+- 💦 Scared of TASM so using FASM.

 <br/>

-## Skill Set ( including assembler )
+## Skill Set ( including asm )
 <tr><td valign="top" width="33%">

 <div align="center">